hpcleuven/VscDocumentation/source/cloud/windows.md

 It is possible to deploy Windows VMs in VSC Tier-1 Cloud infrastructure.
 VSC [Terraform modules](terraform.md)
 provides a terraform module with an option for Windows.
-Simply use the `Windows10` image and set `is_windows = true`.
+Simply use the `Windows11` image and set `is_windows = true`.
 Please read our
 [Terraform section](terraform.md) first to know how to use and modify Terraform modules.

 :::{note}
-At this moment VSC Tier-1 Cloud only provides a Windows 10 public image.
-Windows 11 will be available soon.
+The Windows11 image that VSC Cloud provides ignores the TPM Requirement.
+Any functionality that requires a TPM module will not function.
 :::

 ## Deploy Windows VM with Terraform